illutek/jpkot/README.md

 Used my own Drupal8 boilerplate as startpoint for this project
 https://github.com/illutek/theme-directory
 Edit the bower.json file in order not to use bootstrap 4.0.0-beta but version 3.x.x.

+**TODO** - how to prevent a drupal8 view slider to load on a mobile device